 You have to define the shipping rates and methods if you are dealing with physical products.
-It can define flat shipping rates, region-wise shipping rates, and can even integrate leading shipping providers like FedEx to calculate shipping cost instantly, based on weight, dimension, and distance.
+It can define flat shipping rates, and region-wise shipping rates, and can even integrate leading shipping providers like FedEx to calculate shipping costs instantly, based on weight, dimension, and distance.

-You can set up different shipping classes as well to use it for specific products.
+You can set up different shipping classes as well to use them for specific products.

 Configure Product Settings:

-Under product settings you can define things like the unit in which you want to define the product weight (lbs, grams) and dimensions (inch, cm).
-Under this option you can also choose settings for Inventory Management, define low stock and out of stock threshold levels.
+Under product settings, you can define things like the unit in which you want to define the product weight (lbs, grams) and dimensions (inch, cm).
+Under this option, you can also choose settings for Inventory Management, and define low stock and out-of-stock threshold levels.

 Configure Digital Downloads: